Space Capsule Recovery Experiment: Overview

 SRE-1 was designed to demonstrate the capability to recover an orbiting space capsule, and the technology of an orbiting platform for performing experiments in microgravity conditions.
 It was also intended to test reusable Thermal Protection System, navigation, guidance and control, hypersonic aero-thermodynamics, management of communication blackout, deceleration and flotation system and recovery operations.
-The information obtained from this technology and experiment is being applied to the design of India's Gaganyaan crewed orbital capsule.
+The data obtained from the SRE mission was useful for the design and construction of the Gaganyaan Crew Module.

 Design

 SRE-1 is a 555 kg capsule.
 It comprises aero-thermo structure, internal structure, Mission Management Unit, Altitude sensors and Inertial measurement unit, S-band transponder with unique belt array antenna embedded to ATS, power and electronics packages to support deceleration and flotation system.
 It also houses two microgravity payloads.
 It has a sphere-cone-flare configuration with a spherical nose of about 0.5 m radius, base diameter of 2 m and 1.6 m height.
 The parachute, pyro devices, avionics packages of triggering unit and sequencer, telemetry and tracking system and sensors for measurement of system performance parameters are placed inside the SRE-1 capsule.
-Parachutes for SRE capsule were provided by ADRDE.
+Parachutes for SRE capsule were provided by Aerial Delivery Research and Development Establishment (ADRDE).

-To withstand the heat of re-entry, the cone-shaped SRE-1 has a Thermal protection system composed of 264 silica tiles of 14 different types over conical surface, and an ablative nose cap of carbon-phenolic composite.
+To withstand the heat of re-entry, the cone-shaped SRE-1 has a thermal protection system composed of 264 silica tiles of 14 different types over conical surface, and an ablative nose cap of carbon-phenolic composite.
 Scaled replica of SRE with this thermal protection system was validated in Plasma Wind Tunnel facility of CIRA, Italy.
 ISRO is also working on technology to manufacture carbon-carbon composite TPS, which, along with the silica tiles tested with the SRE-1, could find use in future reusable spacecraft such as ISRO's planned Reusable Launch Vehicle.